khushijpatel/cse15l-lab-reports/file2.md

 ## Subheader: This is another file
 ## Smaller header: Markdown syntaxes file

-This is another file that is created for lab 2.
+Hello, this is another file that is created for lab 2.
 This is **Bold** text.
 This is an *italicized*.

+**CSE15L** is _awesome_!
+Getting to learn GitHub and remote access.